Mounatin Justice Spring Break - East Tennessee, March 7-15, 2008

 Lifecycle of Coal

-The mining, processing, transportation, burning and disposal of coal is toxic, wasteful, and harms communities in Appalachia and across the country.
+There is no such thing as "clean coal."
+Coal is dirty from cradle to grave.
+The mining, processing, transportation, burning and disposal of coal waste is toxic, wasteful, and harms communities in Appalachia and across the country.

-Coal claims to be cheap electricity, but count in federal subsidies, health costs from air and water pollution, water shortage, loss of land and heritage, and the cost of global warming.
+Coal claims to provide cheap electricity, but coal companies have externalized their costs onto the public.
+When federal subsidies, health costs from air and water pollution, degradation of public waterways and roads, loss of land, culture and heritage, and the cost of global warming are included, coal is actually far more expensive than renewables such as wind and solar.

 The Injustice of Coal

-Coal mining, burning and waste disposal often occurs in poor communities or communities of color, while wealthier, white communities are left alone.
+Coal mining, burning and waste disposal often occurs in poor communities or communities of color.
 This is a form of environmental injustice.
-Because these folks have fewer resources to fight back, their homes can become sacrifice zones for cheap electricity.
+Because poor folks often have fewer resources to fight back, their homes can become sacrifice zones for cheap electricity.
+Organizing in rural communities on the issues of fracking and mountaintop removal is vital to prevent environmental injustices.

 Toxins from coal build up near power plants and disposal sites, causing illnesses like asthma, heart disease and cancer to increase.